grove-mountain/hc-demos/vault/azure_secret_sprawl_webinar/readme.md

  * Plan Terraform
  * Apply Terraform

-This file only contains the name prefix for the project and should be descriptive in the event you're running many resource groups in Azure.
+The terraform.tfvars file contains actual values for any variables that need to be instantiated.
+In this case, the prefix variable for the project and should be descriptive in the event you're running many resource groups in Azure.
 Also contained is the admin_password.
 If default passwords aren't your thing, uncomment and change this as well.

 e.g.
 ```